Blood transfusion in trauma scenes: How it works in Ireland

 Blood transfusion directly in trauma scenes could save lives.
 St. Vincent’s Foundation recently approved a system to enable this procedure and added a fluid warmer to the equipment.

-As we know, patients on trauma scenes can only receive blood when they arrive at the hospital.
+As we know, trauma patients can only receive blood when they arrive at the hospital.
 Blood transfusion in trauma scenes will save many lives and we are delighted that the investment has been enabled by donors.
 The article below by the Lead Consultant of the project, Dr David Menzies, explains how patients will benefit.

 Blood transfusions in trauma scenes: the example of Ireland